Jessicavazm/JessicaVaz_T2A1-A/README.md

 - Integrity:
 This component is responsible for data's integrity during transit or rest processes.
 Some techniques to help with integrity are checksum and hash functions.
 Checksum is unique value that is generated after processing the original data, in case of an accidental error, a different checksum will be generated indicating the data has been altered.
 Hash function converts a file to fixed strings of bytes(Hexadecimal).
 Like Checksum, the Hash function produces a unique value that is used to check if data has been modified.<br>
 Version control system such as GIT is also used as a method to ensure data integrity, allowing users to track all changes and restore previous version if needed.
-System and data redundancy are another important measures organisations can use to make sure their data is complete and operations can be handled in case of failure/loss.
+System and data redundancy are another important measures organisations can use to make sure their data is complete and operations can be maintain in case of failure/loss.
 Often backups and multiple copies in different systems or locations can also be beneficial to ensure if their suffer an cyber attack they don't have a total loss of data.

 - Availability: